 This project will consist of installing Light Emitting Diode (LED) bulbs and tubes in compatible existing fixtures in the Onondaga County Justice Center, OnCenter Parking Garage, and Everson Parking Garage.
 For the most part the existing fluorescent fixtures and ballasts are compatible with linear LEDs and bulbs and no substantial electrical work will be required.
 In a few instances, fixture or ballast replacement may be required.
 The use of LEDs will result in a 50% energy savings as compared with the lights being replaced and have a life of approximately 10 years when used about 12 hours per day.
 Thus the replacement of fluorescent and incandescent lights with LEDs will reduce maintenance costs as well as energy costs.
+We paused this project during the pandemic as costs accelerated and material acquisitions suffered severe delays.
+We expect to proceed in the fall of 2021 with a completion of spring 2022.

-It is calculated that the savings and the payback for the three locations included in the scope of this project are the following:
+It is calculated that the cost savings and the payback for the three locations included in the scope of this project are the following: